survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 Facebook's [React](https://facebook.github.io/react/) is a popular alternative for developing web applications.
 Even if you don't use it, it can be valuable to understand how to configure it.

+I will discuss a couple of common ways first and then show you how to integrate React to the book project.
+You will also see how to enable hot module replacement with React using *react-hot-loader* 3 then.
+I will discuss more specific techniques, such as code splitting in React, after that.

 ## Get Started Fast with *create-react-app*

-[create-react-app](https://www.npmjs.com/package/create-react-app) encapsulates a lot of best practices related to developing React applications.
-It's particularly useful if you want to get started with a little project fast with minimal setup.
+The fastest way to get started with webpack and React is to use [create-react-app](https://www.npmjs.com/package/create-react-app).
+It encapsulates a lot of best practices and it is particularly useful if you want to get started with a little project fast with minimal setup.

 One of the main attractions of *create-react-app* is a feature known as *ejecting*.
 This means that instead of treating it as a project dependency, you'll get a full webpack setup out of it.